nsubiron/SublimeSuricate/docs/quick-guide.md

 activate a profile add it to your **profile list** via _"Suricate: Add Profile"_ in the command palette (`ctrl+shift+p`), use _"Suricate: Remove Profile"_ to deactivate profiles.
-Alternatively, you can edit your profile list by hand in your `User/Suricate.sublime-settings`.
+Alternatively, you can edit your profile list by hand in your "User/Suricate.sublime-settings".

-When a profile is active all the files matching `ProfileName.suricate-profile` within your Packages directory are loaded (just as any other Sublime Text settings file) and the Suricate merges their commands and adds them to you user profile.
+When a profile is active all the files matching "ProfileName.suricate-profile" within your Packages directory are loaded (just as any other Sublime Text settings file) and the Suricate merges their commands and adds them to your user profile.
 To take a look at your user profile use _"Suricate: View Profiles"_.
-This generates a  list of your active commands as well as lists for each individual profile found in your directory tree.
-However, the commands  active in your user profile are not necessarily available.
-Whether or not a command can be used depends on the set of flags given by the command itself, these flags are updated in a per-view basis.
+This generates a list of your active commands as well as lists for each individual profile found in your packages directory tree.
+Take into account that the commands active in your user profile are not necessarily available, whether or not a command can be used depends on the set of flags given by the command itself, these flags are updated in a per-view basis.

-To write your own profile take a look first to the `Default.suricate-profile` in the menu Preferences>Package Settings>Suricate>Default Profile - Default.

 ## Commands